-Directions: As the comptroller of a 200 employee organization, you are to write a memo to all the employees that state the three following items: 1) Due to a decrease in revenue, all overtime must be preapproved by an immediate supervisor.
+Directions: As the comptroller (a person in the business who oversees accounting and the implementation and monitoring of internal controls, independently from the chief financial officer) of a 200 employee organization, you are to write a memo to all the employees that state the three following items: 1) Due to a decrease in revenue, all overtime must be preapproved by an immediate supervisor.
 2) All purchase requests for office supplies over $50 must be approved by a manager.
-3) All company travel must be PRE approved by a director.
+3) All company travel must be approved in advance by a director.
 Don't forget to include a date, subject, and reason for the change in procedures.
 Upload your memo to the assignment in itsLearning.

 It's easy to see why email is the preferred form of communication in today's workplace.
 Smartphones allow us to send and receive messages from anywhere.
 It's convenient, and you aren't afraid that you might be interrupting someone by texting or calling them on the phone.
 But it's this convenience that leads people to making embarrassing mistakes that may be detrimental in a professional interaction.
 For example, you could easily miss a spelling error while typing out an email on your phone or come off as too casual or unprofessional in tone or content.

 Visit 7 Email Etiquette Rules Every Professional Should Know by Vivian Giang for a full explanation of the 7 etiquette rules.